Genius (company): Establishment of verified accounts

 The popular success of the venture was exemplified by the participation of artists like Queensbridge rapper Nas, 50 Cent, RZA, and A$AP Rocky, prompting the company to create a "Verified Artists" designation.
 Verified accounts are offered to established artists, where they annotate, moderate, and edit their own lyrics.
-Such annotations are highlighted in green, rather than the usual gray.
+Such annotations are highlighted in yellow, rather than the usual gray.
 Nas became the first verified artist, using the platform to post numerous explanations of his lyrics and dispel some misinterpretations, as well as to comment on the lyrics of other rappers he admired.
 As part of his support for the website, Nas "released the lyrics to his new single 'The Don' on Rap Genius the day before putting out the song itself".

 Masta Killa, Inspectah Deck, RZA, GZA, Ghostface Killah and Raekwon, members of the American hip hop group Wu-Tang Clan, also obtained verified accounts on Genius.
 In late 2012, novelist Bacchus Paine became the first current release prose author to voluntarily annotate part of her own work.